riconaranjo/COMP-3004-Notes/Sections/Section 4.md

 - used to specify constraints that class implementer and extender must ensure after execution

 #### Example
-> example of precondition for acceptPlayer() operation:
+> example of postcondition for acceptPlayer() operation:
 > - accepting a player must increase the player count by 1
 > - given a Tournament object t and player p: